zonination/retirement/README.md

 # How Early can you Retire?

+A.K.A. - The Shockingly Simple Math Behind Early Retirement 2: Electric Boogaloo

 ## About

 After reading Mr. Money Moustache's [The Shockingly Simple Math Behind Early Retirement](http://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/), I was inspired to map out various other scenarios.
 There are some valid criticisms of the piece that I won't dig into, but my main inspiration was a series of questions: "This page assumes I want to live off my pre-retirement budget; What if I wanted to hold off on retiring so I can be mega-comfortable?
 What if I retire *too early* by mistake or misfortune?
 Essentially: What would the scenarios look like if I compared the full set of savings rates against the full set of possible years saved?"